atinh1/rock-paper-scissors-js/README.md

 Rock Paper Scissors in js

-Rock paper scissors game written entirely in javascript and played in the console
+Basic rock paper scissors browser game with an interface

-Will update it later and add an user interface
+Will improve later